-During a recent “let’s eat kale every day” kick, I tried several ways of preparing kale.
+During a recent “let’s eat kale every day” kick at our house, I tried several ways of preparing kale.
 Some recipes were winners (like this one); others were, well, not winners.
 I have a pretty easy gauge for determining if a recipe is good or not.
 Whenever my hubby says “this is interesting. . .but maybe you don’t need to make it again,” that’s my signal to toss it!
 Most of the time, though, he’s pretty pleased.

 Quinoa is an ancient grain (I believe it dates back more than 5,000 years!) that’s chock-full of good stuff.
 It’s called a “superfood” and has been gaining popularity in the last few years, but I remember my mom serving it when I was a kid (and that was a long time ago).
 In addition to high levels of magnesium and iron, it’s a complete source of protein and a good source of fiber and calcium, which is great for vegans or those who are lactose intolerant.
 Since quinoa is such a great source of protein, you can use it as a meat replacement if you’re a vegetarian, or just trying to cut down on your meat consumption.